-The Password Authentication Factor defined in the [PP_MD_V3.3] is a Non-Biometric Authentication Factor as defined in this PP-Module.
-Mobile device shall implement the Password Authentication Factor as required by the FIA_UAU.5.1.
-The Biometric Authentication Factor can be used as an alternative authentication mechanism for the user after the initial Password Authentication Factor has been entered to unlock the mobile device.
+The Password Authentication Factor defined in the [PP\MD] is a NBAF as defined in this PP-Module.
+The mobile device shall implement the Password Authentication Factor as required by the FIA\UAU.5.1.
+The BAF can be used to unlock the mobile device after the initial Password Authentication Factor has been entered.